Erol-hub/chrono-concrete/README.md

 ### ☁ Quest Installation and Setup

 Follow the below instructions to get set up with Project Chrono on Quest.
 These instructions assume that you have a Northwestern **NetID** and access to the group project allocation **p31861**.
-If you do not have either of these, please contact Matthew Troemner at [mtroemner@gmail.com](http://localhost:5000/u/xUYe9ATU96ZtZ44QEt0NAkdxV922).
+If you do not have either of these, please contact a Chrono Concrete admin.

 Note 1: You may also have access to the Northwestern group Buy-in node **b1187**.
 This node can be used the same as with the generic project allocation; just swap p31861 for b1187.
 Even if using the buy-in node, you should still store files within the project directory though.
 Additionally, remember that if running on the buy-in node, you will be limited to requesting the number of processors that are physically located on that node.